standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 ```

 Then commit this changes to your repository.
 Once complete, you'll see your gh-pages branch updated as well as your site.

+## Errors

+Run this command to install `nuxt-youtube-subscribe-module` if missing.

+`$ npm install nuxt-youtube-subscribe-module --save`